david-alej/personal-budget-two/README.md

-# Personal Budget
+# Personal Budget II

-The purpose of this project is apply and cement my knowledge of the basics of backend development using Express.js to create an API for a personal Budget.
-This budget follows the principles of Envelope Budgeting to manage personal finnances better.
+In this project, I extended my previous GitHub project called 'Personal Budget' to create a Database to keep track of data for the API, connect the API to a Database, and document the API using Swagger.This API is for a personal Budget that follows the principles of Envelope Budgeting to manage personal finnances better.
 In this api you can create, review, update and delete digital envelopes.

 ## How to use